 Seeing your child struggling with an injury is unbearable.
-And the fact that the accident happened at school or daycare makes it worst.
-You trusted the teachers and other supervisors to watch over your child's safety, but it is their negligence which led directly to your child's suffering.
+And the fact that the accident happened at school or daycare makes it worse.
+You trusted the teachers and other supervisors to watch over your child's safety, but it was their negligence which led directly to your child's suffering.
 Angry and distressed, you want justice, but you don't know where to start.

 The first step you should take is to contact the compassionate New York child injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
 Our legal team is experienced in negotiating and litigating all types of injury claims.
 Bringing a lawsuit against a school can be a complex affair, but we have the knowledge and resources to simplify the process to your advantage.